-An EPBC Act offset proposal must demonstrate that the relevant species or ecological communities significantly impacted by the proposed action is not worse-off when compared to a situation where neither the impact nor the offset occurred.
+An EPBC Act offset proposal must demonstrate that the relevant species or ecological communities significantly impacted by the proposed action is/are not worse-off when compared to a situation where neither the impact nor the offset occurred.

 - a.
 Where residual significant impacts remain after application of all reasonable avoidance and mitigation measures, a compensatory environmental offset in accordance with the Environment Protection and Biodiversity Conservation Act 1999 Environmental Offsets Policy (EPBC Offsets Policy) is required. - b.
-Offsets must be specific to the species or ecological community being impacted, must address the attribute of the protected matter that is impacted, and must deliver an outcome for the protected matter that is demonstrably equal to or better than if neither the impact nor the offset occurred.
+Offsets must be specific to the species or ecological community being impacted, must address the attribute of the protected matter that is impacted, and must deliver an outcome for the protected matter that is demonstrably equal or better than if neither the impact nor the offset occurred.
 Offsets are not intended to make proposed actions with unacceptable impacts, acceptable. - c.
 If an offset is required, the PER must include an: - i.
 Offset Proposal The Offset Proposal must provide detail about the proposed offset site(s) including baseline survey information, habitat or vegetation quality scores, how the offset will be managed, and evidence that the protected matter is present or uses the offset site(s).
-The Offset Proposal must demonstrate how the proposed offset is suitable and meets the principles of the EPBC Act Environmental Offsets Policy and must include sufficient information for the department to assess it using the EPBC Offsets Assessment Guide. - ii.
+The Offset Proposal must demonstrate how the proposed offset is suitable and meets the principles of the EPBC Act Environmental Offsets Policy and must include sufficient information (in a table with supporting evidence) for the department to assess it using the EPBC Offsets Assessment Guide - ii.
 Offset Management Plan (OMP) The OMP supports the Offset Proposal and must detail all the management activities to be undertaken at the offset site(s) including setting environmental objectives, milestones, monitoring and reporting measures.
 Management plans and activities must be targeted towards the specific plant, animal, ecological community, or place (protected matter) that is being offset.
 If there is more than one offset site, then a separate OMP must be prepared for each site. - d.
 If the assessment shows that the proposed action is likely to have a significant residual impact on migratory shorebirds or their habitat or Ramsar wetlands, please discuss with the department before proceeding with an offset proposal.

-5.1.
+7.1.
 Habitat Quality Assessment

-- a.
-A methodology that is suitable for each listed threatened species, threatened ecological community or migratory species (i.e., endorsed by the department or supported by literature) where there is a residual significant impact must be used to assess habitat quality, noting the same scoring mechanism must be used at both impact and offset sites. - b.
-The department encourages proponents to consult and seek endorsement from the department on a proposed method prior to undertaking any habitat quality assessment at both impact and offset site(s). - c.
+a.
+For each listed threatened species, threatened ecological community, or migratory species where there is a residual significant impact, a suitable methodology must be used to assess habitat quality (i.e., endorsed by the department or supported by literature), noting the same scoring mechanism must be used at both impact and offset sites.

+b.
+For each methodology, provide justification for how that methodology is suitable for each listed threatened species, threatened ecological community or migratory species.
+This includes proposed scoring attributes, attribute weightings and, if relevant, proxy measures.

+The department encourages proponents to consult and seek endorsement from the department on a proposed method prior to undertaking any habitat quality assessment at both impact and offset site(s).

 The department currently prefers habitat quality scoring methods for each prescribed matters to be consistent with the Modified Habitat Quality Assessment (MHQA) method.
-The MHQA tool derives
+The MHQA tool derives habitat quality scores using an adaptation of the Queensland Government's 'Guide to determining terrestrial habitat quality version 1.2' (DEHP Guide).